tuxedocurly/wledger/docs/hardware-guide.md

 ### Storage Bins (The "Inventory")

-WLEDger works by lighting up 1 or more bins.
+WLEDger works by lighting up 1 or more bins when you need to locate a part.
 For this to work well, the storage bins you choose should be clear or semi-transparent.
-If you want to explore more creative storage solutions, read Path #3 below.

 * **Recommended Bin:**
     * **[High Quality 8x8 Transparent Bin Organizer](https://amzn.to/43vlFGY)**